-Meet JH Robotics Founder and President, John Hartman
+Meet JH Robotics Founder and CEO, John Hartman

 What originally attracted you to the manufacturing automation market?